rajat-28/rajat-28.github.io/README.md

 # My First Website
 # About:
 *I am Rajat Garg student of B.Tech in Information Technology in Guru Nanak Dev Engineering College,Ludhiana.
-Currently learning C language and want to get good command over it.*
+Currently learning C language ,I have completed NPTEL course on 'C' with elite certification and want to get good command over it.*

 ***Interests:***
 - I have interest in progmramming.